What I Mean by Faith

 And, atheism would be the denial that any such being exists.
 We are here by (enormously unlikely) random chance and there really is no meaning or purpose to any of it.
 We create meanings where none exist.

-I'm not meaning to speak of such a viewpoint disparagingly — not at all.
+I'm not meaning to speak of such an atheistic viewpoint disparagingly — not at all.
 I can see how a person could come to such a view.
 It does have a certain simplicity to it.
 And, to be honest, I can even sympathize with some of the New Atheist's concerns about the dangers and pitfalls of religion.
 I know them very well.
-(Though I really think the late Christopher Hitchens was being naive in a way — it's world-views — godless ones included — that threaten to poison everything.)
+(Though I really think the late Christopher Hitchens was being naive in a way — it is world-views — godless ones included — that threaten to poison everything.)

 In this view, the world is a closed system.
 You could never really know that — but it might be comforting, in a way, to think so.
 No Being ever intervenes, so you don't have to worry about that.
 Things go on as expected.
 Not everything is fully known or understood — but, in theory, it's all just a matter of time.
 We can't control the world, but if we could describe it and it's patterns of regularity we could at least have the illusion of control.